TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/OptionSplit/Index.rst

 One by one items
 ~~~~~~~~~~~~~~~~

-With no delimiters at all we still have - implictely - one mainpart
+With no delimiters at all we still have - implicitly - one mainpart
 A with one subpart a::

    input: